jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_DailyModelMaintenance/_docs/ModelMaintenance.rst

 #.
 A pre-processing script collecting all Revit files in a given directory.
 #.
 No 3 off parallel running sessions of Revit Batch Processor processing the selected files.
 #.
-A post process which
+A first post process running in python 3.x which

     #. processes the log files of the above sessions and searches for any exceptions messages therein.
-    #. collates report files into combined files
+    #. collates report files into combined csv files
+    #. collates room and ceiling data reports and creates a rooms with associated ceiling types report
+    #. collates view template reports and converts them into a flattened 3D array in parquet file format

 #.
+A second post process script running in iron python 2.7 which:

-And finally cleans up any marker files (log and work sharing monitor).
+    #. cleans up any marker files (log and work sharing monitor).

 Setup